zenorocha/liferay-learn/docs/commerce/2.x/en/promoting-products/automating-store-emails-by-using-notification-templates.md

     * **From Address**: Your store's email address (for example: _orders@yourstore.com_)
     * **From Name**: Name of the store or a customer service representative
     * **Subject**: Email subject (for example: _Your order has been received._)
     * **Body**: Enter a message.
-You can create a generic message that uses tokens ("Terms") which contain placeholder values such as customer's name and order ID.
-(See the [Notification Template Terms Reference Guide](./notification-template-terms-reference-guide.md).)
+You can create a generic message that uses variables which contain placeholder values such as customer's name and order ID.
+(See the [Notification Template Variables Reference Guide](./notification-template-variables-reference-guide.md).)

     ![Adding a Notification Template in 2.1](./automating-store-emails-by-using-notification-templates/images/03.png)